mweel1/usa_high_level/USA-Internet/index.md

 - You go into a city and press the application zone and get a map of the city, trolly locations, taxi services and much more.
 - You go on-line and select your housing community and select a used product marketplace site that allows the community to buy and sell products from each other.

-The goal of application zones is to bridge the gap between the physical world and virtual world with more context aware sites.
+The goal of application zones is to bridge the gap between the physical world and virtual world with more context lies.

-All domains that are registered on the American Domain System will default to a federal application zone with the FCC as consumer facing.
+All domains that are registered on the American Domain System will default to a federal application zone with the FCC as consumer facing if no domain zone is registered.

-If the user would like to make their domain specific to an domain zones they must register with the [FCC](/domain-zone/) to make those definitions.
-FCC domain zone will oAuth to the DNS system and can only add domain zones they are authorized to use.
-If not domain zone would be set federally and only come up in a directory search.

 ## Operating System Licensing